Eadgyth/Programming-Editor/README.md

 file of the editor can be done, for example, after creating a Java project with existing sources in Netbeans using the src folder from the repository as sources directory.
 <p>
-If this editor shall be used for compiling Java code by the built-in compile option it must be made sure that it is run using the JRE contained in a JDK (and not the public JRE).
+If this editor is used for compiling Java code by the built-in compile option it must be made sure that it is run using the JRE contained in a JDK (and not the public JRE).
 <p>
 For using the built-in function to run code the path variables that point to the executables